 7 Things You Should Know About Menstrual Cups

 From adolescence to menopause, you’ll have to live with this event every month.
-This could mean excessive spending on pads or tampons, which is why we’d like to share some information about menstrual cups with you.
+This could mean excessive spending on pads or tampons.
+For this reason, many women have opted for an alternative: menstrual cups.

 In recent years, menstrual cups not only help avoid using disposable products that generate waste and cause more pollution, but they also allow you to save on menstrual products.
 Would you like to know more?
 Keep reading.

 The menstrual cup can be used to substitute normal tampons or pads.
 They are small devices that catch menstrual flow and can stay in the body for up to 12 hours.

 The most modern menstrual cups are made with medical grade silicon or latex.
 Women who are allergic to latex should choose cups made with silicon to avoid medical problems.

 We recommend you read: The menstrual cup, alternative to tampons

 When inserting the cup, it’s important to take your time and figure out which method works best for you.

 This will take a few tries before discovering which technique is best adapted to your body.
 It’s very normal and you shouldn’t worry because it gets easier with practice.